zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/branch/branch.md

 ### Objectives

-- Download the Autonomous Database wallet
-- Login to your Autonomous Database with SQLcl
+- Create a branch of your code repository
-- Create a baseline for your database schema
+- Create a change in the database
-- Commit the objects to your OCI Repository
+- Commit the branch and change to the code repository

 ### Prerequisites

 - You have completed the [Setups](../setups/setups.md).

-## Task 1: Ready, Set, Branch
+## Task 1:Create and Commit a Branch

 We have our main code line for our database objects in the repository.
 Let's now pretend we are a developer and need to clone the repository and start an assigned tickets/task in this development cycle or sprint.
 The task at hand is to add a column to our trees table so that people can upload a photo of the tree.